OpenDriveLab/DriveLM/challenge/README.md

 You should modify the [finetune_data_config.yaml](llama_adapter_v2_multimodal7b/finetune_data_config.yaml#L2) to specify the datasets for fine-tuning.
 The format of datasets refers to [test_llama.json](test_llama.json).

 The pre-trained checkpoint can be downloaded in [ckpts](https://github.com/OpenGVLab/LLaMA-Adapter/releases/tag/v.2.0.0).
+You can choose any one of them.

 Then we can train baseline as follows.
 ```bash